Supervisors & Proposed Research Topics

 The main question is, to what extent has our consumer behavior changed in the short and long term: have we experienced fluctuations in demand as a result of an unexpected event and our behavior has not changed in the long term; or has consumer behavior changed profoundly as a result of the events?
 For example: do we shop more responsibly and prudently; do we take into account possible shortages when shopping; how much do we take advantage of the opportunities offered by the digital economy; or how did images and news of shortages affect individual purchasing behaviors?

-The aim of the research is to analyze the changes in consumer behavior in the short and in the long term: on the one hand, how our consumption habits have changed in the short term (analysis of statistical and sectoral data), and on the other hand, what kind of long-term changes in consumer behavior took place.
+The aim of the research is to analyse the changes in consumer behavior in the short and in the long term: on the one hand, how our consumption habits have changed in the short term (analysis of statistical and sectoral data), and on the other hand, what kind of long-term changes in consumer behavior took place.
 The analysis uses empirical data; e.g. big data or traditional questionnaires or interviews.

 Number of positions: 1